 Magnifier

 Magnifier is available whenever you need to magnify the entire screen or parts of it.
-It’s particularly helpful for people who have low-vision or difficulty seeing the screen.
-It is also useful for people with normal vision who want to view objects that are difficult to see.
+It’s particularly helpful for people who have low-vision or difficulty seeing the screen, but it’s also useful for anyone who wants to view objects on the screen that are difficult to see.
 You can use full-screen mode to magnify the entire desktop or lens-mode to magnify only a portion of the screen.
-In Windows 7 the Magnifier works with DirectX content, and it supports pen and touch functionality as well as keyboard shortcuts in full-screen magnification.
+In Windows 7, Magnifier works with DirectX content, and it supports the use of a pen, touch, and keyboard shortcuts in full-screen magnification.

 Speech

 Windows Speech Recognition allows you to tell your computer what you want it to do.
-Windows 7 supports dictation in many more programs, like Excel, PowerPoint, and Windows Live Messenger.
+Windows 7 supports dictation in many more programs, such as Excel, PowerPoint, and Windows Live Messenger.
 Speech accuracy is also improved.
 Now you can easily dictate who you want to send an e-mail to and then speak the message of that e-mail.
 Screen readers that read commands and text aloud are nearly three times faster.

 Global Windows

-People all around the world use and enjoy Windows PCs and many cultures have unique requirements for making the Windows experience appropriate for their location and their specific needs.
-Windows 7 provides a more locally-relevant, culturally appropriate experience to a broad range of world-wide users.
-Wherever you live, you’ll find that Windows feels more natural and works better in many more cultures.
-That means more fonts, languages, and locally-relevant desktop themes.
+People all around the world use and enjoy Windows, and many cultures have unique requirements for making the Windows experience appropriate for their location and their specific needs.
+Windows 7 provides a locally relevant, culturally appropriate experience to a broad range of world-wide users.
+That means more fonts, languages, and relevant desktop themes wherever you live.

 Culturally Relevant Desktop